The Brain-Gut Connection

 Tip #3: Focus on your microbiome by eating organic, incorporating probiotics and probiotic-rich foods like kefir, sauerkraut, kvass, kombucha, and other fermented foods into your diet.
 You can also use prebiotic fibers found in leeks, garlic, artichokes, and onions to help feed beneficial bacteria.
 Read our article What Traditional Foods Can Teach Us About Healthier Eating to dig in more.

 Tip #4: Boost your gut and brain health by prioritizing your morning routine!
-Grounding barefoot in the morning on dew-filled grass without sunglasses sets your body clocks, promotes a healthy microbiome, automatically puts you in parasympathetic “rest-and-digest” mode and reduces inflammation.
+Grounding barefoot in the morning on dew-filled grass without sunglasses sets your body clock, promotes a healthy microbiome, automatically puts you in parasympathetic “rest-and-digest” mode and reduces inflammation.

 Tip #5: Optimize your sleep!
 Sleep deprivation impacts both the gut flora and brain function.
 Read our 10 Tips For Healthier Sleep for more.